ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

-using cleartext HTTP unless an HTTPS DNS record would cause the client to upgrade, the client needs to wait for the record; however, if the client already would be using HTTP over TLS, the it is not relying on that signal from SVCB.
+using cleartext HTTP unless an HTTPS DNS record would cause the client to upgrade, the client needs to wait for the record; however, if the client already would be using HTTP over TLS, then it is not relying on that signal from SVCB.
 As another example, some SVCB properties can affect the TLS ClientHello in ways that optimize performance (like `tls-supported-groups` {{?I-D.ietf-tls-key-share-prediction}})